 The benefits of essential fatty acids like omega-3 and omega-6 are well known.
 But what’s also important is the balance of these fatty acids.
 And new evidence suggests that a balanced ratio of omega-3 and omega-6 fatty acids (e.g. 50/50) is important for human health1.
 As you’ll see, pasture-fed cows (like the ones here in New Zealand) produce a preferable balance compared to those fed a higher proportion of grains.

-The more grass in a cow’s diet, the higher the quality of the milk in terms of its polyunsaturated fatty acid composition.
+The more grass in a cow’s diet, the higher the quality of the milk in terms of its polyunsaturated fatty acid composition2.

-Emerging evidence has shown some exciting positive health benefits of CLA including potential anti-inflammatory properties2.
+Emerging evidence has shown some exciting positive health benefits of CLA (a beneficial fatty acid called conjugated linoleic acid), including potential anti-inflammatory properties2.

 If you’ve ever wondered why your New Zealand butter has a beautiful natural golden colour, it’s all down to the beta-carotene.